tagtag

 What is a Retainer Agreement?

 A retainer agreement is a contract you enter into with your lawyer.
 Until you sign the retainer agreement, the attorney does not work for you.
-The retainer agreement specifies the contingency fee agreement, and expenses you will be paying.
-It will also states that the attorney will work diligently on your behalf, and that you will not settle or terminate your claim without advising the attorney.
+The retainer agreement specifies the contingency fee agreement and expenses you will pay.
+It will also state that the attorney will work diligently on your behalf and that you will not settle or terminate your claim without advising the attorney.

 A personal injury lawyer pays for certain items as the case proceeds.
 These fees and disbursements may include what the attorney pays for litigation expenses such as court filing fees, investigations, and expert witnesses, among other expenses.
 If you recover compensation, these amounts will be deducted from your recovery before the attorney takes their one-third cut.
 If you do not recover compensation, your obligation to pay will be detailed in the retainer agreement you enter into with the personal injury attorney.